-Our BSc in Architectural Studies Honours and Pass degrees give exemption from ARB/RIBA Part 1 professional examinations.
 This programme is also validated & recognised by LAM/PAM Lembaga Arkitek Malaysia/Board of Architects Malaysia

 There are two opportunities to take exchange: Students on our BSc Architectural Studies degree may go on international exchange in Year 3.
 This converts their degree title to BSc Honours Architectural Studies with International Study (ARB/RIBA Pt1).
 Post-graduate students may have the opportunity to go on exchange in the final Year 5, (either on the Pg Dip in AAD or the second year of the two-year Masters programme.)

 The PgDip in Advanced Architectural Design gives exemption from ARB/RIBA Part 2.